Vittorio Emanuele, Prince of Naples: Duke of Savoy

-Vittorio assumed the title of Grandmaster in 1983 when his father Umberto II of Italy passed away.

 Exile from and return to Italy

 Reasons for exile

 In line with certain other countries that were formerly monarchies (such as France or Romania), the Italian Constitution required all male members of the House of Savoy to leave Italy and barred them from ever returning to Italian soil again.
 This was enacted as a "temporary disposition" enacted when the constitution was promulgated in 1948.
 The constitution also forbade any amendment that would change the republican form of government, effectively foreclosing any effort to restore the monarchy short of adopting a new constitution.

 Requests for return

 Vittorio Emanuele lobbied the Parliament of Italy over the years in which the law prohibiting his return was in force, to be allowed to return to his homeland after 56 years in exile.
 In 1999, he filed a case at the European Court of Human Rights, in which the Prince charged that his lengthy exile violated his human rights.
-In September 2001, the court decided to hold a hearing on the case at a date later to be fixed.
+In September 2001, the court decided to hold a hearing on the case at a date to be fixed later.

-In order to achieve a return to his homeland, he renounced any claim to the defunct throne and to Italy's crown jewels.
-He publicly assured the Italian government that the nation and the crown properties, confiscated by the State in 1946, "are no longer ours", referring to the House of Savoy.
-"For that matter we have no claim on the Crown jewels", he said.
-"We have nothing in Italy and we are not asking for anything".
-Vittorio Emanuele also dropped his case at the European Court of Human Rights.
+Before his return to his homeland, he renounced any claim to Italy's crown jewels, which were stored in a deposit box at the Bank of Italy.
+He publicly stated that the crown jewels "are no longer ours", referring to the House of Savoy.
+At the time, he hoped that the crown jewels would be publicly displayed.
+However, the royal family asked for the jewels back in 2021 and sued the Italian government and the Bank of Italy in 2022 when they were not returned.

 In February 2002, Vittorio Emanuele and his son Emanuele Filiberto wrote a signed letter, published through a law firm, in which they formally expressed their loyalty to the Constitution of Italy.